skupperproject/refdog/input/resources/listener.md

 </div>
 <div class="attribute-body">

 A set of named conditions describing the current state of the resource.

-- `Configured`: The listener configuration has been applied to the router.
+- `Configured`: The link configuration has been applied to the router.
-- `Matched`: There is at least one connector corresponding to this listener.
+- `Operational`: The link to the remote site is active.
-- `Ready`: The listener is ready to use.
+- `Ready`: The link is ready for use.
 All other conditions are true.

 <table class="fields"><tr><th>See also</th><td><a href="{{site.prefix}}/topics/resource-status.html">Resource status</a>, <a href="https://maelvls.dev/kubernetes-conditions/">Kubernetes conditions</a></td></table>